-- 1. Burst length on-the-fly can be set to either BL=16 or BL=32 by setting the "BL" bit in the command operands. - 2.
-The programmed value of nWR is the number of clock cycles the LPDDR4-SDRAM device uses to determine the starting point of an internal Precharge operation after a Write burst with AP (auto-precharge) enabled. - 3.
-For Read operations this bit must be set to select between a "toggling" pre-amble and a "Non-toggling" Pre-amble. - 4.
+- 1. Burst length on-the-fly can be set to either BL=36 or BL=32 by setting the "BL" bit in the command operands.
+See the Command Truth Table. - 2.
+The programmed value of nWR is the number of clock cycles the LPDDR4/LPDDR4X SDRAM uses to determine the starting point of an internal Precharge operation after a Write burst with AP (auto-precharge) enabled.
+See section 7.4.12 Read and Write Latencies. - 3.
+For Read operations this bit must be set to select between a "toggling" pre-amble and a "Non-toggling" Pre-amble.
+See section 7.4.4 Read Preamble and Postamble, for a drawing of each type of pre-amble. - 4.
 OP[7] provides an alternative READ post-amble with an additional rising and falling edge of DQS_t.
-This alternative postamble cycle is provided for the benefit of certain memory controllers. - 5.
+This alternative post-amble cycle is provided for the benefit of certain memory controllers. - 5.
 There are two physical registers assigned to each bit of this MR parameter, designated set point 0 and set point 1.
-Only the registers for the set point determined by the state of the FSP-WR bit (MR13 OP[6]) will be written to with an MRW command to this MR address, or read from with an MRR command to this address. - 6.
+Only the registers for the set point determined by the state of the FSP-WR bit (MR13 OP[6]) will be read from with an MRR command to this address. - 6.
 There are two physical registers assigned to each bit of this MR parameter, designated set point 0 and set point 1.
 The device will operate only according to the values stored in the registers for the active set point, i.e., the set point determined by the state of the FSP-OP bit (MR13 OP[7]).
 The values in the registers for the inactive set point will be ignored by the device, and may be changed without affecting device operation.